dhatanian/gae-gce-tasks-orchestrator/README.md

 You also need to create a Google Cloud Console project, enable the billing and the following APIs : Google Cloud Storage, Google Compute Engine.

 The App Engine application's service account (YOURAPPLICATIONID@appspot.gserviceaccount.com) must be listed as a team member for this project, with WRITE rights.

+TODO explain how to create the client id and add the javascript origin (applicationid.appspot.com), and change the client id / secret in the code before compilation